kohzewen/pymaven/README.md

 - `plot_orbit.py`: Plots the orbit of MAVEN on a given day.
 - `plot_inst.py`: Plots instrumental (MAG, SWEA, SWIA, STATIC) data in a given time interval.

+## How to cite this package
+Submitted paper in the works, coming soon!

 ## License
 [MIT](LICENSE) © Ze-Wen Koh